William Herschel: Early life and musical activities

 Herschel was born in the Electorate of Hanover in Germany, then part of the Holy Roman Empire, one of ten children of Isaak Herschel and his wife, Anna Ilse Moritzen, of German Lutheran ancestry.
 His ancestors came from Pirna, in Saxony.
 Theories that they were Protestants from Bohemia have been questioned by Hamel as the surname Herschel already occurred a century earlier in the very same area in which the family lived.

 Herschel's father was an oboist in the Hanover Military Band.
 In 1755 the Hanoverian Guards regiment, in whose band Wilhelm and his brother Jakob were engaged as oboists, was ordered to England.
 At the time the crowns of Great Britain and Hanover were united under King George II.
 As the threat of war with France loomed, the Hanoverian Guards were recalled from England to defend Hanover.

 After they were defeated at the Battle of Hastenbeck, Herschel's father Isaak sent his two sons to seek refuge in England in late 1757.
 Although his older brother Jakob had received his dismissal from the Hanoverian Guards, Wilhelm was accused of desertion (for which he was pardoned by George III in 1782).
-Wilhelm, nineteen years old at this time, was a quick student of the English language.
+Wilhelm, nineteen years old at this time, was a quick student of English.
 In England, he anglicised his name to Frederick William Herschel.